Choose another writer in this calendar:

 The manuscript was heavily edited by Jakob van Lennep, a lawyer, journalist, and novelist, who immediately understood its explosive nature and replaced recognizable names and dates with dots.
 Douver Dekker's predecessor Calorolus was renamed as Slotering, and the unpopular General Michiels was Vandamme.
 Van Lennep held the copyright to the Dutch text and it was not until after his death that Douwes Dekker was able to get rid of "the pestilential dots," as the author himself called them.
 Max Havelaar, a revealing story of the Dutch exploitation of the Javanese, caused a great sensation, although it did not immediately stop the oppression.
 Due to the politically explosive nature of the book, Douwes Dekker was not re-appointed in Indonesia.

 His last years Douwes Dekker spent engaged in political and economic polemics.
+During his lifetime Max Havelaar was translated into German, French and English.
 After his wife died Douwes Dekker married Mimi Hamminck Schepel, a teacher, with whom he had lived in the Hague and Germany.
 In 1879 he was given a house in Nieder-Ingelheim near Wiesbaden and Mainz.
 Douwes Dekker died there on February 19, 1887.
 The Multatuli association (Multatuli Genootschap) was founded in 1910.
 A Multatuli Hotel, a Multatuli brand of coffee, and a Multatuli travel agency have also been established or launched.
 Among Douwes Dekker's other acclaimed works is the radical Ideas (7 vols.).
 It includes essays, short stories, aphorisms, a play, and a novel of the author's childhood, Woutertje Pieterse.

 Max Havelaar is set in Java.
 Writer Schalman leaves to his friend Batavus Droogstoppel a manuscript, hoping that he would finance the printing of the work.
 However, Droogstoppel, who is a coffee merchant, gets another idea from the text, which deals with the cultivation of coffee, and starts to write his own book.
 The protagonist is the young Max Havelaar, a young idealist civil servant who is a new district chief in Java.
 Witnessing the oppression of the local people, he tries to improve their living conditions and wins their confidence.
 Havelaar complains about the activities of the Javanese chief to the President.
 No one will listen to him and he is removed from his office.